-- Causal inference is difficult when differential ME is present - Bounds are informative but wide - No definitive conclusion about the influence of leaders - Avoid differential ME if possible! - Sensitivity analysis: Can the study be saved? - Additional assumptions based on qualitative knowledge - Nonparametric identification analysis as a starting point - To what degree, the debates and disagreements in the discipline depend on modeling assumptions rather than empirical data?
+- Causal inference is difficult when differential ME is present - Bounds are informative but wide - No definitive conclusion about the influence of leaders - Avoid differential ME if possible! - Sensitivity analysis: Can the study be saved? - Additional assumptions based on qualitative knowledge - Nonparametric identification analysis as a starting point - Nonparametric sensitivity analysis for evaluating robustness - To what degree do debates and disagreements in the discipline depend on assumptions rather than empirical data?